amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning/index.md

 ## Delivery Plans

-Delivery Plans are artefacts produced and maintained by the delivery team, and includes a **design plan**, **implementation plan** and **warranty plan** that details how a problem will be solved and a solution delivered.
-Delivery Plans should be continually reviewed and updated throughout the entire problem solving lifecycle
+Delivery Plans are a set of artefacts produced and maintained by the delivery team and should be clear, visible and easily accessible.
+Delivery Plans include a **design plan**, **implementation plan** and **warranty plan** that details how a problem will be solved and a solution delivered.
+Delivery Plans should be continually reviewed and updated throughout the entire problem solving lifecycle.

 ## Design Plans

 !!!
 Note
-    Design Plans typically include: detailed technical requirements, functional requirements, experiential requirements, test planning requirements, estimates and a DOT (direction of travel).
+    **Design Plans typically include:** detailed technical requirements, functional requirements, experiential requirements, test planning requirements, estimates and a DOT (direction of travel).

 ## Implementation Plans

 !!!
 Note
-    Implementation Plans typically include: status reporting artefacts, a prioritised backlog, a timeline and delivery schedule, detailed resourcing plan and a RACI (responsible, accountable, consulted, informed).
+    **Implementation Plans typically include:** status reporting artefacts, a prioritised backlog, a timeline and delivery schedule, detailed resourcing plan and a RACI (responsible, accountable, consulted, informed).